 The Suggested Retail value assumes that the vehicle has been fully reconditioned and has a clean title history.
 The Suggested Retail value also allows for advertising, sales commissions, insurance and other costs of doing business as a dealer.
 Most vehicles offered at this price have passed an inspection, and some may carry a warranty.
 Vehicle mileage is assumed to be normal or below normal.

 Best Bets get above-average mpg, class-average or better reliability, class-average or better crash-test ratings, and our recommendation.

 By Cars.com Staff

-Vehicle Overview Maybach has three versions of its extended-length Type 62 model: the Type 62, a quicker Type 62 S and a new, more-powerful Zeppelin.
+Maybach sells two versions of its extended-length Type 62 model: the Type 62 and a quicker Type 62 S..
 The Type 62 competes with the extended-length Rolls-Royce Phantom VI and Bentley Arnage RL.
 Most Type 62s are custom-built to buyers' specifications.
-It takes nearly five months to construct and deliver Maybachs, which are sold through Mercedes-Benz dealerships.
+It takes nearly five months to build and deliver Maybachs, which are sold through Mercedes-Benz dealerships.

-Exterior Seventeen body colors are available, and two-tone paint schemes can be specified.
-The Type 62 S gets a modified front end, 20-inch wheels and an exclusive black, silver or white paint job.
+Exterior Many body colors are available, and two-tone paint schemes can be specified.
+The Type 62 S gets a modified front end, 20-inch wheels and exclusive paint jobs.
 An optional panoramic glass rear roof is electrotransparent and can change the amount of light that enters the cabin.
-Zeppelin models gain a two-tone paint scheme and a unique wheel finish called Chrome Shadow.
+Exterior features include:

 Optional 20-inch wheels